jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="pipeline"></a>
 ##The Delivery Pipeline service

-Advanced deployment mode uses the IBM Continuous Delivery Pipeline for Bluemix (the Delivery Pipeline service).
+Advanced deployment mode uses the IBM Delivery Pipeline for Bluemix (the Delivery Pipeline service).

 <a name="service"></a>
 ###Bluemix and the Delivery Pipeline service